-Escrow is an account commonly used in business transactions to make things easier for the parties involved in the deal — but for first-time homebuyers and owners, it can be a new and confusing term.
+Escrow is an account commonly used in business transactions to make things easier for the parties involved in the deal — but for homebuyers and homeowners, it can be a new and confusing term.

-There’s no need to fear the e-word, however!
+There’s no need to fear the e-word.
 Despite its fancy name, using escrow is rather easy.

-Below, we provide simple answers to questions commonly asked about escrow by both buyers and owners.
+Below, we provide simple answers to common questions about escrow.

-Before you dive in: Keep in mind that while many aspects of escrow are regulated by the federal government, states and banks can make some decisions about it too.
+Before you dive in, keep in mind that while many aspects of escrow are regulated by the federal government, states and banks can make some decisions about it.
 Be sure to look into the specifics regarding your account.

 What is escrow?

-What are the types of escrow in real estate?
+What are the two types of escrow in real estate?

-In the homeownership process, there are two types of escrow that are usually referred to by one of two names.
-There’s one for homebuyers (called a real estate escrow account or pre-closing escrow account) and one for homeowners (a mortgage escrow account or impound account).
+There are two types of escrow in real estate.
+There’s one for homebuyers (called a “real estate escrow account” or “pre-closing escrow account”) and one for homeowners (a “mortgage escrow account” or “impound account”).

 Let’s say you’re a buyer.
 You’ll probably put your down payment (known as “earnest money” while in escrow) into a pre-closing escrow account for safe-keeping.
 These funds are held in escrow until closing or until the contract is canceled.
-If the contract is canceled, the escrow officer ensures the funds go to the correct party.
-If the contract closes, the funds are credited toward your down payment and/or closing costs.
+If the contract is canceled, whoever is in charge of the account will ensure that the funds go to the correct party.
+If you do go to closing, the funds are credited toward your down payment and/or closing costs.